beomap/todo-backend-express-knex/docs.md

   - Authentication/Authorization
   - Group todos by Org and Project
-  - Assign/Unassign a tasks
+  - Assign/Unassign a todos
-  - Comment on a task
+  - Comment on a todo

 - ERD design
 - API design